SHIM nurtures neighbors to build healthy lives through family support, immigrant and refugee assistance, parenting

 Because a strong community starts at home, SHIM’s team works with parents on health and well-being, positive parenting, economic self-sufficiency and keeping their children safe at home.

-SHIM Family Center is free to all families with children up to age five living in Whitehall Place and provides home visits, child development screenings and group activities to families in need.
+SHIM Family Center is free to all families with children up to age five and provides home visits, child development screenings and group activities to families in need.